Wait…I have to inspect my trenches?

 Don’t let your competent people make the all-too-common mistake of only inspecting trenches at 5 feet deep.
 Trenches collapse without warning.
 People die in 3 ½–4 foot trenches that have caved in.
 Don’t let that happen to your employees!
 And don’t get caught having your competent person not performing inspections just because the trench isn’t deep.
 That’s wrong.
 We’ll tell you that now so OSHA doesn’t have to tell you on the job site!
 As mentioned earlier, 1926.651(k)(1) requires that all trenches be inspected by the competent person daily.
 There is no depth specified, so inspect those trenches!

 - Trench inspection needs to be done DAILY, and sometimes more than daily.
 Of course, the inspection needs to be done before the day’s work starts, but don’t forget that it also needs to be done whenever there’s a hazard-increasing event, like a rainstorm.

 - A team member can be a competent person, but the company has to officially designate them as such.

 - The competent person needs to inspect ALL trenches, even trenches that are less than 5 feet deep.

 What about those little 1-foot trenches?
 Yep, those, too.
-After all, 1 cubic foot of soil weighs 2,000 to 3000 pounds (depending on if it’s wet or dry)——that’s as much as a small pickup truck!
-If a small pickup truck parks itself on your feet, you aren’t going to be able to move them.
+After all, 1 cubic foot of soil weighs 74-110 pounds (depending on if it’s wet or dry).
 Hence the need for all these rules and regulations.